-Ms. Dai serves on the Board of the California Employment Lawyers Association, the Executive Committee of the Los Angeles County Bar Association’s Labor and Employment Law Section, and the Board of the Impact Fund.
+Ms. Dai serves on the Board of the California Employment Lawyers Association and the Executive Committee of the Los Angeles County Bar Association’s Labor and Employment Law Section.
 She also serves on the Executive Advisory Council of Asian Americans Advancing Justice - Los Angeles and on the Board of the Foundation for Advocacy, Inclusion and Resources (FAIR).

 Ms. Dai is frequently asked by legal organizations and law schools to speak on employment and wage and hour topics.
 She is a graduate of UC Berkeley, and she received her law degree from USC Gould School of Law.

 - J.D., University of Southern California Law School

 - U.S. District Court Central District of California

 - U.S. District Court Northern District of California